Genocide of indigenous peoples: Contemporary examples

-Assam, India

-Bengali speaking minority people of Assam were targeted based on racial hatred in the region by native people of Assam in 1983, leading to 2000 - 10,000 deaths in that year alone.
-This was part of the larger Assam Movement and longstanding hatred of Bengali speaking people in the region and has been described as genocidal in nature.
-Although the people of Assam claims the Bengali speaking people are immigrants, there has been no proof to support the claim and discrimination against Bengali speaking people in the region continues until present day.
-The Matia (Goalpara) Detention Centre was established in 2018 to capture and captivate alleged Bengali speaking immigrants in Assam.
-Massive crack-downs on Bengali speaking people in the region have begun since then.
-Over 4 million Bengali speaking people were threatened of being stripped of their citizenship in Assam.
+Hitchcock and Twedt say that even though genocidal actions against indigenous peoples continue, most states and even the United Nations avoid criticizing other nations for this.

+Afghanistan

+For many years in Afghanistan, the indigenous Hazaras have been subjected to genocide.
+One of the most tragic events in the history of the genocide of the Hazaras was the 1998 Mazar-i-Sharif massacre in which 2,000 to 20,000 Hazaras were killed.

 Bangladesh

-According to Amnesty International and Reference Services Review, the indigenous Chakma people of the Chittagong hill tracts were allegedly been subjected to genocidal violence between the 1970s-1990s.
-Their population had been dwindling since the military rule launched by dictator Major General Ziaur Rahman who took control of the country after a military coup in 1975 and reigned from 1975 to 1981. and later his successor Lieutenant General HM Ershad who reigned from 1982 to 1990.
-In response the indigenous Chakma rebels led by M.N.
-Larma (who would be killed in 1983) started an insurgency in the region in 1977.
+According to Amnesty International and Reference Services Review, the indigenous Chakma people of the Chittagong hill tracts were allegedly subjected to genocidal violence between the 1970s and the 1990s.
+Their population had been dwindling since the military rule launched by dictator Major General Ziaur Rahman, who took control of the country after a military coup in 1975 and reigned from 1975 to 1981.
+Later, his successor Lieutenant General HM Ershad who reigned from 1982 to 1990.
+In response, the Chakma rebels led by M.N.
+Larma (killed in 1983) started an insurgency in the region in 1977.
 The Bangladeshi government had settled hundreds of thousands of Bengali people in the region who now constitute the majority of the population there.
-On 11 September 1996 the indigenous rebels reportedly abducted and killed 28 to 30 Bengali woodcutters.
+On 11 September 1996, the indigenous rebels reportedly abducted and killed 28 to 30 Bengali woodcutters.
 After democracy was reestablished in the country, fresh rounds of talks began in 1996 with the newly elected prime minister Sheikh Hasina Wajed of the Awami League, the daughter of the late Father of the Nation Sheikh Mujibur Rahman and the representatives of the indigenous rebels.
-A peace treaty was signed between the Government and the indigenous people on 2 December 1997, ending the 20 year long insurgency and all hostilities in the region.
+A peace treaty was signed between the government and the indigenous people on 2 December 1997, ending the 20-year-long insurgency and all hostilities in the region.